Five months after Equifax data breach, debate over security rules continues, but new tools let individuals lock their credit files.

 - Experian, the third major credit bureau, has not announced plans for a free credit lock.
 Its existing CreditLock service is available as part of a service called IdentityWorks for $9.99 a month.

-Some services provided by credit bureaus offer free locking and unlocking of credit reports – similar to state-mandated credit freezes, which typically cost about $10 per credit bureau.
+Some services provided by credit bureaus offer free locking and unlocking of credit reports – similar credit freezes.

 However, locks provided by credit bureaus fall short of the no-strings-attached control that consumer advocates call for.
 “Folks need to make sure that what they’re saying is free is really free,” said Ira Rheingold, executive director of the National Association of Consumer Advocates.